Hayim Nahman Bialik: Move to Tel Aviv

 Bialik first visited Palestine in 1909.
 In 1924, he relocated with his publishing house Dvir to the township of Tel Aviv, devoting himself to cultural activities and public affairs and becoming a celebrated literary figure in the Yishuv.
 In 1927, Bialik was elected as head of the Hebrew Writers Association, a position he retained for the rest of his life.
 That year, he founded the Oneg Shabbat society of Tel Aviv, which sponsored communal gatherings on Shabbat afternoons to study Torah and sing.
+Samuel S. Bloom than financed the construction of the Ohel Shem hall, designed by Moshe Czerner, to house this society.
+It later became the home of the Israel Philharmonic Orchestra until its move in the 1950s to Heichal HaTarbut.
 Even though he was not an observant Jew, Bialik believed that public observance of Shabbat was essential to preserving the Jewish people.
 In response to criticism regarding his community activism, Bialik responded: "Show me the judge who can say which is preferable: a good poem or a good deed."